abernier/lab-yumyum/README.md

 ## Images

-For gray images, use placeholders: https://placeholder.com, like:
+For gray images, use this placeholder image:
 ![](https://via.placeholder.com/800x600)

 All other images are provided into the `images` folder.